-The New Mexico Environment Department (NMED) Hazardous Waste Bureau (HWB) is issuing an approval allowing Los Alamos National Laboratory (LANL) to treat four (4) pressurized gas containers, also known as flanged tritium waste container (FTWCs).
-The FTWCs were packaged in 2007, lead waste was also packaged with tritium, making the containers a mixture of hazardous waste and radioactive waste.
-The FTWCs are a pressurized gas hazard due to the breakdown of tritium over many years, preventing the four containers from being repackaged and transported off site, requiring onsite treatment.
+The New Mexico Environment Department (NMED) Hazardous Waste Bureau (HWB) is issuing a response to the request submitted by Los Alamos National Laboratory (LANL) to treat four (4) pressurized gas containers, also known as flanged tritium waste container (FTWCs).
+The FTWCs were packaged in 2007.
+A later audit determined lead waste was also packaged with tritium, making the containers a mixture of hazardous waste and radioactive waste.
+The FTWCs became a pressurized gas hazard due to the breakdown of tritium occurring since initial packaging, which prevented the four containers from being repackaged and transported for disposal off site, and thus, is requiring onsite treatment.

-The temporary authorization will allow LANL to first depressurize the containers at technical area (TA) 54, then move the containers to technical area (TA) 16, where the waste will be treated, then shipped to a final disposal site.
-LANL plans to perform the depressurization of one container at a time and is estimating 3-4 days to depressurize each container.
-The treatment will include depressurization and the capture of released gas.
+The temporary authorization allows LANL to first depressurize the containers at technical area (TA)-54, then move the containers to TA-16, where the waste will be treated and then shipped to a final disposal site.
+LANL will perform the depressurization of one container at a time and is estimating 3-4 days to depressurize each container.
+The treatment will include depressurization and capture of the released gas.
 The entire depressurization operation will be monitored by both LANL and the EPA.
-Following depressurization of all four (4) containers at TA-54, the containers will be transported and temporarily stored at the weapons engineering tritium facility (WETF) at TA 16.
+Following depressurization of all four (4) containers at TA-54, the containers will be transported to the weapons engineering tritium facility (WETF) at TA-16.
 At WETF, the containers will be repackaged, and the lead component will be separated from the FTWCs containers.
-The lead portion of the waste will be characterized and then the container(s) will be shipped off-site for final disposal to a licensed storage facility.
+The lead portion, subject to hazardous waste jurisdiction, and the repackaged container(s) will be shipped off-site for final disposal at a licensed facility.

 June 9, 2025 – After ensuring compliance with the applicable requests for Temporary Authorization regulations at 20.4.1.900 NMAC, incorporating 40 CFR §270.42, NMED has issued this response to the Temporary Authorization that was submitted by the Permittees.